 Normally, it eats twice its body weight in nectar each day.

-And it also eats small bugs, which make up about 10% of its diet.
+And it also eats bugs, which make up about 10% of its diet.

-If you choose to count, 0.6 grams can add up to a big number of small bugs.
+If you were to count, 0.6 grams adds up to a really big number of tiny bugs.

 Since it digests such a big volume of food, it’s especially sensitive to toxins.
 For example, even trace amounts of pesticides can be fatal.

 So if you keep a hummingbird feeder, please avoid adding anything extra to the sugar water.
 Never add dyes, flavors, vitamins, preservatives, perfumes, or artificial sweeteners.